Skip to content

 / proof

-We already run one of these.
-In San Diego, right now.
+We already run these.
+On live floors, right now.

 Read how a delivery robot fits a restaurant floor